MAI-Medicine-for-AI/DSA/diagnostics.md

 # Diagnostic Flowcharts and Decision Trees

-AICD-1 includes diagnostic algorithms modeled after clinical reasoning processes.
+DSA-1 includes diagnostic algorithms modeled after clinical reasoning processes.

 ---
-## Chapter 1: Input & Perception Disorders
+## Chapter A: Input & Perception Disorders

 [Start] Does the AI exhibit abnormal or inappropriate output in response to given input?